oerpub/epub-viewer/README.md

 epub-viewer
 ===========

-Simple epub viewer for github-bookeditor epubs (will show multiple books)
+Simple EPUB3 viewer for (github-bookeditor) EPUBs (will show multiple books)

+Known issues:
+- Does not work with EPUB2